AlexNisnevich/blog/_posts/2014-10-09-some_words_on_untrusted.md

 draft: true
 ---

-It's been about three months since [Greg]() and I released [Untrusted]() into the world, so I thought that now's as good a time as any to write something about how Untrusted came to be.
+It's been about six months since [Greg](https://github.com/neunenak) and I released [Untrusted](http://untrustedgame.com) into the world, so I figure now's as good a time as any to write something about how Untrusted came to be.

 ## In the Beginning ...